moxin-org/mofa/python/agent-hub/letta-agent/README.md

 # Letta Agent

 Letta Agent is a dynamic AI agent for processing tasks, managing memory, and interacting with the user.
 It integrates with a dataflow system and interacts with a large language model (LLM) to generate responses based on the provided tasks.
-This agent supports ta***REMOVED***based execution, memory storage, and integration with external systems like `Dora` for dynamic dataflows.
+This agent supports task-based execution, memory storage, and integration with external systems like `Dora` for dynamic dataflows.

 ## Requirements